omgnetwork/honted/README.md

 **NOTE** with this Tendermint version you may get weird `:invalid_nonce` errors sometimes.
 `v0.16` should fix this.
+To fix that, turn off nonce check for `Send` transactions in `abci/state.ex`, without loss of relevance of perf test results.

+**NOTE 2** due to [this](https://github.com/tendermint/tools/issues/74) the averaged performance test results won't be calculated.
+Only the raw information from Tendermint logs is available.

 ## Using the APIs